VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Installation-Guide/catalog-creation.md

 ### Add properties to products

-Now we will add properties to the products:
+Now, we will add properties to the products:

 1. In your catalog, select the product you want to add properties to (**OraVerse** in our example).
 1. In the product details blade, click on the **Properties** widget.